 By combining your knowledge of field sales reps with route accounting and territory management software, you can focus on the strategy while your business powers itself.

 4. Insist on excellent record keeping

 Mobile software is only as good as the data that is loaded so be sure to impress upon your sales force the importance of frequent and accurate note taking and record keeping.
 Notes about sales goals, customer updates such as personnel changes, new store openings/expansions, new product category offerings, etc. that may impact how, when and what products to pitch and sell to those customers is essential for achieving your firm’s sales goals.
 Make sure that product, customer and inventory information, in Quickbooks for instance, is updated and synced with the inSitu app at all times to increase income generating activity in the field.

-For even more updates and information on the go, our new Field Sales Analytics app empowers field sales teams and managers to review important metrics from anywhere.
+For even more updates and information on the go, our new Enhanced Sales Analytics app empowers field sales teams and managers to review important metrics from anywhere.